James Baldwin once said, “To be a Negro in this country and to be relatively conscious is to be in a rage nearly almost all of the time.”

 Last month, Baltimore erupted, and the rest of America got a glimpse into the ever-present but often hidden reality of black rage.

 Tensions have been simmering in the city for a long time.
 Many of the city’s black residents live in terrible poverty—in neighborhoods marked by an abundance of abandoned houses, rampant violence, a lack of access to employment, adequate schools, and basic necessities.
 The death of Freddie Gray, a black Baltimore resident, at the hands of six city police officers last month proved to be a spark that eventually brought the situation to the boiling point.

 America watched as once again a major American city became the venue for an urban uprising.
 Before it was all said and done, there was destruction of property, broken glass, fires, and eventually a declared state of emergency in the city.
 A curfew was put into effect, tear gas deployed on residents, there were supplemental police forces from at least three states, and of course there was the National Guard.
-To add insult to injury, in the immediate weeks following the unrest, the state of Maryland votes to allocate $30 million dollars—not to urban renwal, or to schools, housing, or jobs, but the construction of a brand new juvenile jail.
+To add insult to injury, in the immediate weeks following the unrest, the state of Maryland voted to allocate $30 million—not to urban renewal, or to schools, housing, or jobs, but to the construction of a brand new juvenile jail.

 At the same time, the Islamophobia industry in the United States is in full bloom, often with harmful, even deadly conseuqences.
 Pamela Geller recently brought her traveling circus of a public hate campaign to Philadelphia—after having made stops in recent years in other major American cities such as San Francisco and New York.
 When one of the city’s largest masjids held a press conference addressing the hateful ads that were to run on city buses, those unfamiliar with the face of Islam in the city may have been surprised to discover that nearly every Muslim in the room was black.